ilyasergey/YSC2229/source/wsl.rst

     sudo apt install make m4 gcc pkg-config libx11-dev

-   Don't forget to enter the passrod you've created for your Linux account, it might be different from your Windows one.
+   Don't forget to enter the password you've created for your Linux account, it might be different from your Windows one.
 Be patient: installing those packages will take quite some time.

 7. Next, we will install the ``opam`` package manager for managing different OCaml libraries.
 Execute the following lines from Linux terminal::